macgregor/alexandria/README.md

 Contributions are welcome, especially adding new remotes so that others can make use of them.
 Please provide adequate unit tests as part of the pull request.

+## Quirks
+* Line breaks can be frustratingly hard to get exactly how you want Putting one or even two newlines between a paragraph doesnt give you a nice space between paragraphs like it does on github.
+If you really need that white space add a `<p/>` or `<br/>` tag between paragraphs.
+* if you are using the alexandria-mojo-plugin on a project that is pom packaging (so just a pom file), you cant you `mvn deploy` as there is nothing to deploy.
+You will have to run the goals explicitly:
+`mvn alexandria:index alexandria:clean alexandria:sync`.
+This is a maven thing.

 ## Trobleshooting
 * [crazy long error about eclipse loggers](https://stackoverflow.com/questions/47920305/can-not-set-org-eclipse-aether-spi-log-logger-with-custom-maven-plugin) when trying to install alexandria-maven-plugin.
 Upgrade maven to at least 3.5.2
 * trace level maven logging: `mvn alexandria:sync -Dorg.slf4j.simpleLogger.defaultLogLevel=trace`